trifecta-project/wikidata-change/README.md

 The number preceding each file correspond to the sections in the paper in which the step in the workflow is described.
 Data can be found in the folder _data_

+_Funded by the European Union under grant agreement 101088548 - TRIFECTA.
+Views and opinions expressed are however those of the author only and do not necessarily reflect those of the European Union or the European Research Council.
+Neither the European Union nor the granting authority can be held responsible for them._